Control of personal data within Advodan

 WE TAKE THE PROTECTION OF YOUR PERSONAL DATA SERIOUSLY

-ADVODAN is a network of independent law firms with a joint secretariat (ADVODAN A/S).
+ADVODAN is a network of independent law firms with a joint Business Center (ADVODAN A/S).
 The individual law firms and ADVODAN A/S are individually responsible for complying with current legislation, including the General Data Protection Regulation (hereinafter referred to as ”GDPR”) as well as the Danish Data Protection Act.

 To ensure the best possible protection of your personal data, we regularly assess the risk of our data processing adversely affecting your basic rights.
 We are especially aware of the risk that you may be subject to discrimination or identity theft – or may suffer financial losses, loss of standing or data confidentiality.